AdaCore/training_material/courses/codepeer/010_codepeer.rst

 Quiz
 ------

-* Which warnings will be raised with the following?
+* Which warnings will be reported with the following?

 .. code:: Ada